spheronFdn/sdk/packages/compute/README.md

 );
 ```

-For more information about the Site methods, check out the [DOCS](https://docs.spheron.network/sdk/compute/)
+For more information about the Compute methods, check out the [DOCS](https://docs.spheron.network/sdk/compute/)

 ## Access Token

 To create the `token` that is used with the `SpheronComputeClient`, follow the instructions in the [DOCS](https://docs.spheron.network/rest-api/#creating-an-access-token).
-When you are creating the tokens, please choose **compute app** type in the dashboard.
+When you are creating the tokens, please choose **compute** type in the dashboard.

 ## Learn More

-You can learn more about Spheron and Storage SDK here:
+You can learn more about Spheron and Compute SDK here:

 - [Spheron Discord](https://discord.com/invite/ahxuCtm)
 - [Spheron Twitter](https://twitter.com/SpheronFdn)